g-obare13/brand10/README.md

 ---

-### 3. Colorss: Algorithmic Palettes & Accessibility
+### 3. Colors: Algorithmic Palettes & Accessibility

 Extract distinct colors from brand assets and generate complete 50 to 950 tonal shades with automated WCAG 2.1 and APCA accessibility auditing.